Program and Agenda

 As extreme weather events become more intense and sea levels continue to rise, climate resiliency is more critical for businesses and urban infrastructure than ever before.
 What resiliency investments are city planners making to protect urban populations and businesses?
 What strategies are companies deploying to mitigate impacts from the ‘next big storm’?
 Join this session to hear from corporate, city and sustainability leaders who are creating aggressive and innovative resiliency solutions in cities like New York and Boston.

 - Paul Kirshen, Research Professor, Environmental Research Group, Civil Engineering Department & Institute for the Study of Earth, Oceans, and Space University of New Hampshire

 - Hubert Murray, Manager of Sustainable Initiatives, Partners HealthCare Inc.

-- Tedd Saunders, CSO, The Saunders Hotel Group & President, Ecological Solutions, Inc. (moderator)
+- Tedd Saunders, Chief Sustainability Officer, The Saunders Hotel Group; President, Ecological Solutions, Inc. (moderator)